utkarsh530/GPUODEBenchmarks/README.md

 # GPUODEBenchmarks
-Comparison of Julia's GPU-based ensemble ODE solvers with other open-source implementations with CPUs and GPU solvers from JAXX.
+Comparison of Julia's GPU-based ensemble ODE solvers with other open-source implementations with CPUs and GPU solvers from JAX.
 These artifacts are part of the paper:
 > Device Agnostic GPU Parallelization of Stiff Ordinary Differential Equations

 **_NOTE:_**  This repository is meant to contain scripts for benchmarking existing ensemble ODE solvers.
 One can use the solvers from the respective libraries for external purposes.